tc39/proposal-ses/README.md

      time.
 An immutable root realm's `Math` object has its `random()` method removed.

-  1. Add to the `Realm` class a new instance method, `spawn(endowments)`.
+  1. Add to the `Realm` class an instance method, `spawn(endowments)`.
      1. `spawn` creates a new lightweight child realm with its own fresh global object (denoted below by the symbol `freshGlobal`) whose `[[Prototype]]` is the parent realm's global object.
 This fresh global is also a plain object.
-Unlike the global of an immutable root realm, the `freshGlobal` is not frozen by default.
+Unlike the global of an immutable root realm, this new `freshGlobal` is _not_ frozen by default.

      1. `spawn` populates this `freshGlobal` with overriding bindings for the evaluators that have global names (currently